lsimons/caseum/docs/actors/actor-whiteboarding.md

 **Always consider a system its customers, users, and stakeholders.
 Also consider external systems that connect to the systems.
 Together, these are the _actors_.**

-When designing software only used by other systems, consider the customers, users and stakeholders of thoses systems.
+When designing software only used by other systems, consider the customers, users and stakeholders of those systems.

 When designing software it helps to always keep these actors in mind, so in most views it helps to always draw them and to draw them first.
 Rather than design the system for a generic user, be clear about which users use the system.